tigoe/mqtt-examples/MqttClientSender/readme.md

 You're connected, press the button!
 You should see the LED light up after a fraction of a second, and then fade.
 In the Serial Monitor, you'll get a message like this (the number will be a random number from 0 to 15):

 ````
-Got a message on topic: notes
+Got a message on topic: lights
 13
 ````